-

 What is flexible working?

 There is more and more talk about flexibility in the workplace, but what does flexible working really mean?
 The phrase may conjure a vague sense of a home office and reduced hours.
 However, flexible working does not mean part-time or temping, while it means much more than simply working remotely.
+In fact, its scope is so broad that it can mean something different for everyone.
+This article explains the key areas involved in flexible working.

 Times of day